genesiscommunitysuccess/docs/docs/00_fuse/03_features/03_layouts.md

 ```

 :::tip
-  Vertical Layout places components top-to-bottom in a column.
-By default it stretches the children to the entire length but we can explicitly set the width to control that.
+  Vertical layout places components top-to-bottom in a column.
+By default it stretches the children to the entire length but we can explicitly set the width or height to control that.
 :::

-> The image below shows a vertical layout of two elements with default parameters
+> The image below shows a vertical layout of two elements with default parameters.

 ![](/img/vl-em2.PNG)

 > The image below shows a vertical layout of two elements.
-The first element has its width set to 50%
+The first element has its width set to 50%.

 ![](/img/vl-em-attr.PNG)